Police shoot machete-wielding man dead in Papatoetoe, Auckland, overnight

 The dead man's next of kin were being notified and would be offered support from police.

-A photographer said multiple police cars were at the scene and the fire service had erected a tarpaulin over a driveway.
+A photographer said multiple police cars were at the scene and Fire and Emergency had erected a tarpaulin over a driveway.

 More to come.